 While investing in the augmentation of fabrication and woodworking capabilities might sound a right step forward, millwork furniture manufacturers need to give a fresh look to their existing design processes and technologies.
-They need to strengthen the process of developing the millwork shop drawings that help fabricating the finished product – documents that form a single source of truth to communicate the concept.
+They need to strengthen the process of developing the millwork shop drawings to help to fabricate the finished product – documents that form a single source of truth to communicate the concept.
+Many times, CAD engineers also create comprehensive 3D CAD models created to suite the CNC machine needs on the factory floor as well.
 Select the appropriate manufacturing processes, determine the inconsistencies, and eventually turn that concept into a tangible furniture item.

 One of the important roles of millwork drawings is perhaps to identify and finalize the design requirements right from the early product development stages.
 From detailed dimensions, and material used to manufacturing information, millwork shop drawings take the guesswork out of the equation and give designers the clarity on how their designed furniture piece will look and fit within the given space.